amyles/coherence-workshop-handson/coherence-workshop-monitoring.md

 ![image-20210302145648441](image-20210302145648441.png)

 The default installation enables monitoring of the Kubernetes cluster itself and the OCI virtual machines that serve as the worker nodes.
-S et of dashboards are pre-installed to allow you to visualise the metrics that Prometheus is collecting.
-Take a moment to explore them either via the links in the bottom left pane or via the manage dashboards menu in the left hand side menu.
+A set of dashboards is pre-installed to allow you to visualise the metrics that Prometheus is collecting from the Kubernetes cluster.
+Take a moment to explore them, either via the links in the bottom left pane or via the manage dashboards menu in the left hand side menu.

 ![image-20210302151105109](image-20210302151105109.png)